firstwiki/original_archive/index.php/FIRSTwiki:How_to_create_or_edit_your_team_page/index.html.md

 Note: If you are on an FLL team we also recommend that you see if your State or Local tournament page exists on FIRSTwiki.
-See [FIRSTwiki:How to create or edit an FLL event page](/index.php/FIRSTwiki:How_to_create_or_edit_an_FLL_event_page "FIRSTwiki:How to create or edit an FLL event page" ) for a tutorial on that.
+See [FIRSTwiki:How to create or edit an FLL event page](FIRSTwiki:How_to_create_or_edit_an_FLL_event_page "FIRSTwiki:How to create or edit an FLL event page" ) for a tutorial on that.

 **Important:** We highly recommend that you first see if your team page already exists to avoid accidentally creating a new one.
 This is especially important for FLL where the team pages go by team name rather than team number.
-Use the links on the [Main page](/index.php/Main_page "Main page" ) to search for your team by name or location.
+Use the links on the [Main page](Main_page "Main page" ) to search for your team by name or location.

 ## Contents